 Video marketing Part 2: Production tips for video marketing

 Although countless viral videos prove content triumphs over production quality, we still want to cover basic filming techniques.
-Should your crew have more time to prepare, follow these tips to...
+If you have prep time, follow these tips to enhance your efforts.
 Read More

 Video marketing Part 1: Can I do it and is it worth it?